 Hydrogen sulphide (H2S) gas can be detected and monitored using:

-Portable gas detectors that use electrochemical or optical sensors to measure the concentration of H2S in the air.
+Portable gas detectors use electrochemical or optical sensors to measure the concentration of H2S in the air.

 Fixed gas detection systems installed in industrial facilities use sensors to continuously monitor the H2S concentration and trigger alarms or ventilation systems when levels exceed safe limits.